 Preparedness Frequently Asked Questions

-(click on camp title to view details)
+(click on question to view answers)

 A Shelter in Place means selecting an interior place within the facility, preferably with no or few windows, and taking refuge.